casper-network/docs/source/docs/casper/design/casper-design.md

 Costs for opcode instructions on the Casper Mainnet network can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L115).

 All executions are finite because each has a finite _gas limit_ that specifies the maximum amount of gas that can be spent before the computation is terminated by the runtime.
-The payment executable session determines how to pay for the Deploy.
-The gas limit is set by executing the payment code specified within the Deploy.
+The payment executable session determines how to pay for the deploy.
+The gas limit is set by executing the payment code specified within the deploy.
 How this limit is determined is discussed in more detail below.

 Although computation is measured in `Gas`, we still take payment for computation in [motes](#tokens-divisibility).
 Therefore, there is a conversion rate between `Gas` and motes.
 How this conversion rate is determined is discussed elsewhere.